stacks-network/docs/src/pages/understand-stacks/command-line-interface.md

 ## Network selection

-By default, the CLI will attempt to interact with the mainnet of the Stacks 2.0 blockchian.
+By default, the CLI will attempt to interact with the mainnet of the Stacks 2.0 blockchain.
 However, it is possible to override the network and set it to the testnet:

 ```bash
 stx <command> -t